Czajnikowski/FlingUX/README.md

 Known issues:
 ------

 Not very often, but application crashes.
-The problem is taking place between the start of the fling (- (NSIndexPath *)tableView:(UITableView *)tableView targetIndexPathForMoveFromRowAtIndexPath:(NSIndexPath *)sourceIndexPath toProposedIndexPath:(NSIndexPath *)proposedDestinationIndexPath) and landing in destination (- (void)tableView:(UITableView *)tableView moveRowAtIndexPath:(NSIndexPath *)sourceIndexPath toIndexPath:(NSIndexPath *)destinationIndexPath).
+The problem is taking place between the start of the fling (<code>- tableView:targetIndexPathForMoveFromRowAtIndexPath:toProposedIndexPath:</code>) and landing in destination (<code>- tableView:moveRowAtIndexPath:toIndexPath:</code>).

 Development path:
 ------